Last updated: June 21, 2026

 Dental Care for Adult Pomskies

-The AVMA highlights dental care as a meaningful part of pet health.
-For adult Pomskies, dental care is especially easy to ignore because coat, cuteness, and activity often get more attention.
+Dental care is part of adult dog health, not just a cosmetic issue.
+For adult Pomskies, dental care is easy to ignore because coat, cuteness, and activity often get more attention.
 Bad breath, red gums, loose teeth, pawing at the mouth, or reluctance to chew should be discussed with a veterinarian.

 Ask which home dental routine fits your dog.
 Brushing, dental diets, chews, rinses, and professional cleanings are not interchangeable for every dog, and some products are not safe for dogs who gulp or guard food.